Botanical Name: Allium sativum.

 It has been suggested that the herb may be helpful as an herbal cancer remedy by reducing the size of cancerous tumors and that it can help prevent certain cancers that attack the intestines, such as colon cancer.

-Most of the published research done on its medicinal properties has been in the area of reducing heart disease.
+Most of the published research done on its medicinal properties have been in the area of reducing heart disease.

 Garlic is a great herb for lowering cholesterol, and numerous large studies have shown that taking supplements that mimic fresh garlic can significantly lower LDL cholesterol levels without hurting beneficial HDL cholesterol levels.